Skip to content

 RoomLoader.Angle(angle) ➜ Struct.RoomLoader

-Rotates the next Loading by setting Angle State.
+Rotates the next Loading by setting the Angle State.

 js